CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 No one dies if SLS is delayed 5 years.
 So, the contractors can delay and get more money.
 Incentives are not aligned.

+### ‎

 The other explanation is politics.

-First, I will focus on the Senate Launch System (SLS) and Artemis Program.
+The Senate Launch System (SLS) and Artemis Program is the prime example of NASA's inefficiencies.

 It was born out of the constellation program. <a href="https://ozanbellik.blogspot.com/2021/11/whatever-happened-to-single-launch.html">Ozan Belick post's have a lot of good info on this.</a>